 - 5.1 The Council is legally obliged to give tenants four weeks notice of a rent increase.
-Council on 3 March will approve the rent increase to be implemented from 7 April 2008. - 5.2 The proposals on council rents are consistent with the basis on which the HRA budget for 2008/09 is being prepared.
-That report will be presented to Cabinet in February.
-Consultation will take place with tenants through the Derby Association of Community Panels, with Derby Homes Board and will do so with Community Commission on 14 January.
+Council on 3 March will approve the rent increase to be implemented from 7 April 2008. - 5.2 The proposals on council rents are consistent with the basis on which the HRA budget for 2008/09 has been prepared.
+That report is also on this Cabinet agenda.
+Consultation has taken place with tenants through the Derby Association of Community Panels, with Derby Homes Board and with Community Commission. - 5.3 The proposals on pitch fees for Shelton Lock Mobile Homes Park are in line with the latest Government regulations which became effective from 1 October 2006.
+The regulations amend Part 1 of Schedule 1 to the Mobile Homes Act 1983 and include new provisions which specifically relate to pitch fees and how they can be charged.
+Consultation will take place with Derby Homes Board and with the residents at Shelton Lock.